Faiz96dev/customcult.io-master/hugo/content/courses/flutter-firebase/_index.md

 ## How do I enroll?

-The first few videos are *free*, so just dive in 🤿.
+The first few lessons are *free*, so just dive in 🤿.
 When you reach a paid module, you will be asked to pay for a single course or upgrade to PRO.